-As a boy Wilson had attended Quaker schools although little evidence of his early education remains.
-His boyhood ambition had been to practise law, however, it seems Quaker rules prohibited the pursuit of this occupation and he was compelled to find alternative employment.
+Although his boyhood ambition was to practise law, it seems Quaker rules prohibited the pursuit of this occupation forcing him to find alternative employment.

 At the age of 16, after attempting a number of other jobs, James was apprenticed to a local hat maker.

-However, with one eye on the future he continued to study in his spare time.
+However, with one eye on the future, he continued to study in his spare time.

 After only a few months, he progressed from apprentice to partner when his father bought the business for him and his elder brother William.

-The business thrived and by the time he was19, it had outgrown Hawick and the brothers moved to London and continued trading until 1831 when the partnership was dissolved.
+The brothers moved to London and continued trading until 1831 when the partnership was dissolved.

 Scotchman inside every man

-Initially, he made a very ‘favourable’ return but the economic tide was turning and market conditions became volatile.
-At a time when Britain was recognised as the world’s greatest economic power, recession hit and, “disturbed the usual course of all trades.”
+At a time when Britain was recognised as the world’s greatest economic power, the recession hit and, “disturbed the usual course of all trades.”

 The price of indigo fell rapidly and Wilson lost part of his personal fortune.
-Despite this his company survived.
+Despite this, his company survived.

-During the early years of the 19th century unemployment and prices rose steeply in Britain bringing a severe recession which forced many people to live in abject poverty, a situation made worse by the rapid increase in the country’s population, which had risen by one third between 1801 and 1831.
+During the early years of the 19th century unemployment and prices rose steeply in Britain bringing a severe recession that forced many people to live in abject poverty.

 Corn Laws